 Projects

-Roget's Circular 1999-2001
+Roget's Circular 1999-2002

 Illuminating the Macquarie thesaurus

-Lisa Roberts and Melissa Smith have adopted their own definition of Roget's categories under the headings of child, portrait, still life, letter, landscape and garden.
+Lisa Roberts and Melissa Smith have adopted their own definitions of Roget's categories under the headings of child, portrait, still life, letter, landscape and garden.
 Art is language and they each use imagery in their own way.
 Melissa's prints are counterpointed by Lisa's pastels, digital prints and oil paintings.
 The works reference many interwoven subjects and themes: imagination and memory, landscape, personal identity, family history, time, cycles and seasons.

 Rachael Hogge